Student Frequently Asked Questions

-Q: Will UHV be offering classes this spring semester?
+Q: Will UHV be offering classes this fall?

-Q: Will I be awarded and disbursed my financial aid for the spring semester in a timely manner?
+Q: Will I be awarded and disbursed my financial aid for the fall semester in a timely manner?

 A: Yes.
-We have a plan in place that will allow our office to quickly award and disburse students for the spring semester.
+We have a plan in place that will allow our office to quickly award and disburse aid for students this fall.